-Neighborhoods we deliver in Hayward:
+Neighborhoods in Hayward:

 Hayward is made of former agriculture lands divided by flat lands and hills.
 But in cultural terms, Hayward contains multitudes, with many rich immigrant communities.
 Historically, Many residents spoke Portuguese, German, Danish and some Spanish, in addition to the Cantonese or other dialects of Chinese.